akozyreva/myforkify/README.md

 # myforkify
 ## Demo
 https://akozyreva.github.io/myforkify/
+## How to use site
+try to google something, for example "pizza"
 ## Description
 This is site, which I created, while was learning on JS course https://www.udemy.com/the-complete-javascript-course/